 In the beginning of 2018 pricing had climbed to €860 for NBSK.
 Since then we have seen quite an exceptional development.
 Prices have continued climbing, and today we have list prices of €1065 for NBSK and €910 for Eucalyptus, CIF European port.

 A major contributing factor this year has been the ban on importing “waste” in China.
 The Chinese industry is to a very large degree dependent on importing pulp, both recycled and virgin.
 The ban has forced some mills to switch from recycled to virgin pulp, enough to change the supply and demand balance across the world.

 So, how much difference does these changes make?
 Assuming the same cost for MFC and filler and only allowing for the increased value of the pulp being replaced, the changes actually have a profound impact.

 Not surprisingly we see strong interest in FiberLean from paper mills today.
 We have three successful FiberLean® MFC plants in operation.
-Our partners, Imerys and Omya, have well filled pipelines and many of those customer projects are at an advanced stage.
-As the pipelines mature, FiberLean® MFC will become the standard for producing the best and most cost-efficient papers and boards around the world.
+With continued growth, we believe that FiberLean® MFC will become the standard for producing the best and most cost-efficient papers and boards around the world.